martinleipert/martinleipert.github.io/index.md

 subtitle: - Researcher in Industrial Computed Tomography
 ---

+Hi,

-Hi I am Martin Leipert,
+I am Martin Leipert,
-being a passionate Coder and Researcher.
+a passionate Coder and Researcher in Industrial COmputed Tomography applications.
 Interested mainly in Medical Informatics, Image Processing and Deep Learning, I am looking for new opportunities.
 You will find more about me in my CV [here](curriculum), which you can download here as [PDF](files/curriculum.pdf).

 # Example Projects